Neonauclea sessilifolia

 Neonauclea sessilifolia is a tree species in the Rubiaceae family.
 It is found in Taiwan, and then from Yunnan, Zhōngguó/China, to Southeast Asia and northeastern India.

 Description

-The tree grows some 7 to 30m tall, with a dark gray, transversely fissured and cracked bark, the inner bark is brown and sometimes mottled.
+The tree grows some tall, with a dark gray, transversely fissured and cracked bark, the inner bark is brown and sometimes mottled.
 The papery/thinly leather leaves are elliptic to elliptic-oblong or suborbicular in shape.
-The taxa is distinguished from other Neonauclea in China by having the following traits: the shape of the leaf blade, 6 to 9 pairs of secondary veins on the leaves with domatia in abaxial axils of the veins (occurring on the secondary, tertiary and even often on the quaternary veins); the corolla tuve is some 5-6mm.
+The taxa is distinguished from other Neonauclea in China by having the following traits: the shape of the leaf blade, 6 to 9 pairs of secondary veins on the leaves with domatia in abaxial axils of the veins (occurring on the secondary, tertiary and even often on the quaternary veins); the corolla tuve is some 5–6 mm.
 Flowers appear in October.
 The wood is whitish-grey, with a specific gravity of 0.7 g/cm^{3}.

 Distribution

 The distribution of the species is slightly disjunctional, it grows in Taiwan, and then in a contiguous (clumped) area from Yunnan to Southeast Asia and northeastern India.
 Countries and regions where the plant grows are: Taiwan; Zhōngguó/China (Yunnan); Vietnam; Laos; Cambodia; Thailand; Myanmar; Bangladesh; and India (Assam, Eastern Himalaya).